carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 ultimately inform the package manager what software it holds and how to install it into a Kubernetes cluster.
-For example, an nginx-ingress package would instruct the package manager where to download the nginx container image, how to configure associated Deployment, and install it into a cluster.
+For example, an nginx-ingress package would instruct the package manager where to download the nginx container image, how to configure the associated Deployment, and install it into a cluster.

 ### Package Repositories